tdilauro/Simplified-wiki/ThirdPartyTODO.md

 ## 3M

-3M insists that all patrons use their e-reader to download, decrypt, and read books.
+* 3M insists that all patrons use their e-reader to download, decrypt, and read books.
 This is a deal-breaker.
+Without this feature, all the stuff below is moot and they simply cannot participate in this project.

+* 3M's API has bugs that makes me skeptical it has ever been used.
+The "Place Hold" and "Release Hold" APIs respond to a PUT request with a 405 error and this message:

+<code>&lt;string&gt;The requested resource does not support http method 'GET'.&lt;/string&gt;</code>

+* It's not clear whether we must register a patron with 3M before we can make API calls that affect their account.

-3M does not notify us when someone releases a hold on the book.
+* 3M does not notify us when someone releases a hold on the book.
 We are informed about reservations, but only during the 7 days the reservation is active.

-3M does not provide any classification information for their books, or access to user ratings of the books.
+* 3M does not provide any classification information for their books, or access to user ratings of the books (information they do have).

-3M's API has bugs that makes me skeptical it has ever been used.
-The "Place Hold" and "Release Hold" APIs respond to a PUT request with a 405 error and this message:

-<string>The requested resource does not support http method 'GET'.</string>

 ## Axis 360